Portraits of Emily Bronte

 In 1932, three years after Charles Simpson's book was published, an article

-in The Yorkshire Post by the secretary of the Bronte Society, Mabel Edgerley.
+The Yorkshire Post by the secretary of the Bronte Society, Mabel Edgerley.
+She

-She announced "a fortunate discovery which has important bearing on the authenticity
+announced "a fortunate discovery which has important bearing on the authenticity of a portrait

 The "fortunate discovery" was three tracings labelled with the

 sisters' names and ages.
-These were thought to have been traced c1860 by John Greenwood, the
+These were said to have been traced c1860 by John Greenwood, the Haworth

 The tracings identified the sisters